Exactlywb/HashTable/readme.md

 }
 ```

-So it doesn't look smart: each time in cicle we allocate memory by little pieces and _malloc_ constantly has to start a search for us.
+The are some disadvantages in it: each time in cicle we allocate memory by little pieces and _malloc_ constantly has to start a search for us.
 It would be better if we allocate large memory one time and then just separate it.

 New code: